 What is A/R Factoring?

-These are just a few of the benefits of this type of funding for small businesses.
-A/R Factoring, AR Funding, Accounts Receivable Factoring, Invoice Factoring, Receivables Factoring, etc. are several of the numerous names used to describe this type of factoring.
+These are just a few of the advantages of this kind of funding for small businesses.
+A/R Factoring, AR Funding, Accounts Receivable Factoring, Invoice Factoring, Receivables Factoring, etc. are some of the various names used to describe this type of factoring.
 When you hear any of these terms, don’t get confused.
 They all mean the same thing.

-Our A/R factoring process includes the following steps:
+Our A/R factoring process involves the following steps:

 - Apply for a factoring & credit protection facility

 - Confirmation of businesses client’s creditworthiness

 - AR funding, AR management & credit protection proposal is provided in less than 24 hours

 - Sign the proposal, and closing documents are then sent to the business

 - Return the signed closing documents, and a speedy final due diligence is completed

 - Credit protection is provided for existing and future clients

 - The market continues to deliver their goods or services to their client

 - The business forwards their invoices to both the factoring company & your Customers